seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 > *taṇhāya mūlato chetvā,* \
 > *kissa pariyesanaṁ care*.[^fn35]
 >
-> "What is the use of a well, \
+> What is the use of a well, \
 > If water is there all the time, \
 > Having cut craving at the root, \
-> In search of what should one wander?"
+> In search of what should one wander?

 This shows that the destruction of craving is not a mere destruction.